How THE ICONIC used self-reflections to drive better conversations and scale up performance management

 Simplicity when scaling up

-One of the most impactful outcomes from using Culture Amp has been the tool’s simplicity, ensuring teams are happy to take part in the process and providing Maria with clear insights to address performance management in incremental, bite-size pieces as the company expands.
+One of the most impactful outcomes of using Culture Amp has been the tool’s simplicity, ensuring teams are happy to take part in the process and providing Maria with clear insights to address performance management in incremental, bite-size pieces as the company expands.

 “Culture Amp does not overcomplicate things.
 We have strong uptake of the tool because it’s not a long survey; it’s quick and easy and people engage with it.
 Instead of trying to solve performance management in one go, each piece we add is a step in the right direction.”